Rust Interview Questions and Answers:

 - Explain the use of the

-types in Rust.- Answer:
+ArcandMutextypes in Rust.- Answer:

-provides mutual exclusion, enabling safe access to shared data across threads.
+Arc(Atomic Reference Counted) allows multiple ownership of data, whileMutexprovides mutual exclusion, enabling safe access to shared data across threads.

 - Answer: